 3. Accelerate more income with a Roth IRA conversion

 Another good way to accelerate income to utilize lower tax brackets is by executing a Roth IRA conversion before year-end.
 You can break up an IRA into pieces in order to convert a certain amount.
 You can always recharacterize the conversion in 2015 if it doesn’t work well — for example, if you lose the money in the Roth account and prefer a do over or if your tax rates in 2015 are far lower than 2014.
-(Read our Oct.
+(Read my Oct.
 7 blog Last chance to reverse 2013 Roth IRA conversion by Oct.
 15, 2014.)

-Wash sale loss deferrals accelerate income if you don’t have a capital loss limitation.
+4. Get a handle on wash sale loss deferrals Wash sale loss deferrals accelerate income if you don’t have a capital loss limitation.
 Many taxpayers hate wash sales because they cause tax liability on phantom income, with the IRS deferring losses into the next tax year.